evansloan/collection-log-api/README.md

 ```
 $ git clone https://github.com/evansloan/collection-log-api && cd collection-log-api
+$ yarn install
 ```

 ### Docker setup

 1. Create .env file

-Rename `.env.sample` to `.env`.
+Rename `.env.docker` to `.env`.
 The variables in this file can be modified to your liking

 2. Build and start the Docker container